-This one is pretty cool because it requires no modification to your battery.
-You can print it yourself if you have a 3D printer and TPU filament, or you can buy it.
+This one is pretty cool because it requires no modification to your batteries.

 Added weight per pack: ~16g.

-Please consider supporting me on Patreon for more tutorials like this in the future.
-I hope the added battery protection in this tutorial can help you save a few battered and bruised LiPo batteries.
+Please consider supporting me on Patreon for more tutorials like this.
+I hope it helps you to save a few battered and bruised LiPo batteries.

 I really like the idea of applying a layer of rubberized heatshrink, then some PVC corners.
-A bit heavier perhaps, but these tricks have given me much better battery longevity, fewer dents and punctures, most importantly the peace of mind when landing and crashing. :)
+A bit heavier perhaps, but my batteries are certainly lasting longer!
+Most importantly it gives me the peace of mind when landing and crashing hard :)

 - Apr 2018 – article created

-- Jun 2019 – added a demo video, updated purchase links
+- Jun 2019 – added a demo video, updated product links